puneeth579/jsonsrv/README.md

 ##Usage
 ###Maven dependency
 This library is meant to be used by a java web module.
-If you are using maven, add this dependency to your war `pom.xml`.
+If you are using maven, add this dependency to your war `pom.xml`:
 ```xml
 <dependency>
     <groupId>org.brutusin</groupId>